-The Annual Update section of the LCAP indicates many actions that were not implemented in the 2016-17 school year as planned.
-It is strongly recommended that the district develops a process to regularly review and continually assesses the progress of each planned action and its effectiveness in achieving the expected annual measurable outcomes related to each goal in the Local Control and Accountability Plan (LCAP).
+It is recommended that the district utilize a process that continually assesses the progress of each planned action and its effectiveness in achieving the expected annual measurable outcomes related to each goal specified in the Local Control and Accountability Plan (LCAP).
 Identifying leading indicators for progress on goals and developing a system to monitor those indicators throughout the year is encouraged.
 The information received from progress monitoring can support communication with stakeholders and provide information the district will need to clearly articulate, in the Annual Update section of the plan, the effectiveness of the planned actions/services.